CSC207-2024F-UofT/Lab2/recipe.md

 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
-7Line the bottom of the baking pan with parchment paper for easy cake removal.
+7. Line the bottom of the baking pan with parchment paper for easy cake removal.